 If this is something new that you are dealing with, it could be that they are coming down with a cold, or the flu, or some other infection.

 Ask them if they feel ok (good luck with that).
 Check their temperature (use a good thermometer).
 Do all of the things that you usually do when dealing with a sick toddler.

 Oh, and dose up in the vitamins…because if they are sick, you will not be far behind.
 I guess you are already aware of that!

-If your toddler is cranky after daycare then it could be for a number of reasons.
+If your toddler is cranky after daycare, then it could be for several reasons.
 The reasons I have identified above are the most common.

 If the crankiness carries on, despite your attempts to placate them, then you really need to speak with the staff at the daycare center.

-Your toddler is cranky for a reason, you simply need to find out what it is!
-Obviously, I say ‘simple’ in jest, because we all know that it is far from simple, right?
+Your toddler is cranky for a reason, and you need to find out what it is!
+Obviously, I say ‘simple’ in jest because we all know that it is far from simple, right?